shrikantMarkad/EntraSDET/README.md

-Make sure that you have java 17, maven
+Make sure that you have java 17, maven, and allure

 Clone the repository git clone https://github.com/shrikantMarkad/EntraSDET.git